Aimar-Goni/AG_AIMedievalSim/README.md

         ![BLUEPRINT IMAGE: AlesAndFables/AI/Tasks/MS_FindRandomWanderLocation.uasset - Decorator usage with the FindRandomWanderLocation task in a BT.](https://raw.githubusercontent.com/Aimar-Goni/AG_AIMedievalSim/main/Images/image-11.png)
         [Figure 16. `UMS_FindRandomWanderLocation` task node as seen in the Behavior Tree editor.
 It uses `FBlackboardKeySelector` for `BlackboardKey_TargetLocation`, allowing designers to specify the output key directly in the editor, a feature detailed in UE documentation.]

-2.  **Unreal Engine Documentation. *Custom C++ Pathfinding with A**.
+2.  **. *Custom C++ Pathfinding with A* * .(Epic Games Community, n.d.b)**.
 Epic Games Forums / Community Wiki (Often more practical examples here).
-    *   **Summary:** While official docs focus on UE's NavMesh, community tutorials and forum discussions often detail how to implement fully custom pathfinding systems, including grid generation, A* logic, and integrating it with AI movement components.
+    *   **Summary:** While official docs focus on UE's NavMesh, community tutorials and forum discussions (Epic Games Community, n.d.b) often detail how to implement fully custom pathfinding systems, including grid generation, A* logic, and integrating it with AI movement components.
     *   **Relevance & Application:** Implementing `UMS_PathfindingSubsystem` and `AMS_MovementNodeMeshStarter` required going beyond standard NavMesh.
-Community examples of A* in C++ for Unreal, often found on forums or developer blogs, likely provided patterns for managing the node graph (`TMap<FIntPoint, TSharedPtr<FMoveNode>> NodeMap`), neighbour connections, and the A* algorithm itself.
+Community examples of A* (Epic Games Community, n.d.b) in C++ for Unreal, often found on forums or developer blogs, likely provided patterns for managing the node graph (`TMap<FIntPoint, TSharedPtr<FMoveNode>> NodeMap`), neighbour connections, and the A* algorithm itself.
     *   **Analysis & Influence:** The challenge with custom pathfinding is integrating it smoothly.
 Community resources often show how to make a subsystem accessible globally, which is how `PathfindingSubsystem` is used by AI characters and the `AMS_AIManager`.
 The `AMS_MovementNodeMeshStarter`'s approach of raycasting to generate a grid of `FMoveNode`s and then connecting neighbours is a common technique discussed in such custom pathfinding tutorials.
 The dynamic update, allowing the pathfinding grid to react to in-game changes is an advanced feature that makes the custom system more robust than a static grid.

         ![IMAGE: AG_AIMedievalSim - Debug draw of the pathfinding grid generated by `AMS_MovementNodeMeshStarter` over the terrain.](https://raw.githubusercontent.com/Aimar-Goni/AG_AIMedievalSim/main/Images/image-12.png)